 When I was seven, my dad bought me a seasons pass for our local ski hill on whim- before I had even owned a pair of skis.
 One of my first days on the hill consisted of him accidentally losing his grip on my shoulders, sending me flying face first into a tree.
-Through wet eyes and bloodied lips, I vowed I’d never go again, but year after year, I returned to the rickety ski hill by my house- desperate to improve.
-The sun would set early in the winter and thousands of bright yellow lights from the city would illuminate the hill as you surfed down.
-Back then, the hill had a small two-person chairlift that took fifteen minutes to get up for the six-minute over-too-soon ride down.
-You’d always hope to get paired up with that cute boy from ski school because, on a chair like that, he’d have nowhere to run.
-It was the birds-eye view from which you could watch the older, cooler, park kids throw down directly below.
-It was quaint.
-It was perfect.
+Through wet eyes and bloodied lips, I vowed I’d never go again.
+Yet, year after year I returned to the rickety ski hill by my house- desperate to improve.
+Back then, the hill had a small two-person chairlift that took fifteen minutes to ride up for the far-too-quick six-minute ride down.
+It was quaint, and quite frankly, perfect.

 As we grew in our love for the outdoors, we also learned to cherish and care for it.
 I believe that environmental stewardship is synonymous with being a skier or snowboarder.
 Protecting our winters was an integral part of our crew’s passion as we grew older.
 When winter would melt into spring, we’d hike up at four or five in the morning to watch the sun rise in over Mt.
 Baker, appreciating the beauty our wild spaces had to offer.

 This spring, the snow was starting to melt again and the post-ski season melancholy set in.
-A group of friends and I decided to counter the blues by spending the night at the top of the tallest flow of our beloved ski hill.
+A group of friends and I decided to counter the blues by spending the night at the top of our beloved ski hill.
 Our bags were packed full of snacks, some firewood and garbage bags to sled down on the next day.
-The trip was thrown together in a hurry.
-We left for the hike once it was already dark, knowing that the cities glow and our headlamps would light the way to our eventual camp.
-Reaching our spot by midnight, we anxiously awaited the next morning’s promise of sunrise.
+The trip was thrown together in a hurry; it was dark when we left for the hike.
+Trusting our headlamps and the glow from the nearby city lights, we reached our spot by midnight.
+Excitedly we awaited the next morning’s sunrise.

 The sun rose the next day, a little too early, but we watched with peaceful attentiveness, bundled in our bags, too exhausted and too content to crawl out just yet.
 Eventually, someone ambitiously began setting up a fire for breakfast.
-As I clambered out of camp, lured by the smell of roasting weenies, the disappointing reality of the garbage around our camp made my stomach drop.
+As I was lured out by the smell of roasting weenies, the sight of garbage around our camp made my stomach drop.
 Broken glass bottles, empty cans, and so many plastics covered the hill, tracing a bread-crumb trail under the path of the chairlift.

 It was disgusting.
 It was heartbreaking.

-My point isn’t to point fingers or lecture about how awful we’re all treating our sacred spaces.
+My point isn’t to assign blame and lecture about how awful we’re treating our sacred spaces.
 I’ve made plenty decisions with wild abandonment that I know I need to learn from.
 But on a small scale, this is our ski-hill.
 Like anyone with an emotional attachment to the place they learned to ski, don’t you want to treat it like your home?
 Don’t you want it to continue being a playground for others to grow on?

 So, start bringing a backpack and take your cans home with you.
 Donate.
 Ride a bike.
 Compost.